Plugins

 ...

-Anytime a dev version of postgres is called, the postgres-seed-plugin is called that will return a deployment spec starting a fresh instance of postgres using the provided seed script.
-This deployment spec will then be used to create the dev postgres instance.
+Anytime a dev version of postgres is called, the postgres-seed-plugin is called that will return a pod spec starting a fresh instance of postgres using the provided seed script.
+This pod spec will then be used to create the dev postgres instance.
 Notice how the plugin encapsulates the semantics of the "dev" version of postgres in our instance - and can be updated in case our requirements ever change.

 External Service Plugins

 The difference is that the plugin annotation gets added to the service spec of the service that depends on the external service.
-Accordingly, when writing the plugin, the plugin will be modifying the deployment spec of the dependent service.
+Accordingly, when writing the plugin, the plugin will be modifying the pod spec of the dependent service.

 For example, say we have a cartservice in our app that depends on an external Neon DB.
 When creating dev flows, we'll avoid touching the "baseline" Neon database by using the neondb-plugin like so: